Sreerem/liveprice/README.md

 # liveprice
-This is a program for real-time subscription-style Python example using WebSockets to get live cryptocurrency prices
+ program for real-time subscription-style Python example using WebSockets to get live cryptocurrency prices and subscription of channel